freeipa/ansible-freeipa/README-topology.md

       state: verified
 ```

-Example playbook to add a list of topology segments:
+Example playbook to add or remove or check or reinitialize a list of topology segments:

 ```yaml
 ---